apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 ["Look what I did!",3,4,5]
 {% endhighlight %}

-To understand the recursive definition of Lists, we should understand that all the following Lists are semantically equivalent:
+To illustrate the recursive definition of lists, all of the following list notations:

 {% highlight erlang %}
 [1,2,3,4]
 [1,2,3,4|[]]
 [1,2|[3,4]]
 [1,2|[3,4|[]]]
+{% endhighlight %}

+are simply syntactic sugar for:
+{% highlight erlang %}
 [1|[2|[3|[4|[]]]]]
 {% endhighlight %}